WHO WE ARE

 We understand that when it comes to selecting an institution to meet your financial service needs you have a number of options and we appreciate and value the relationships that we establish and grow over time.
 We believe the most important differentiator that we have to provide beyond our competitive financial services is the people that deliver them, our employees, officers and directors.
-For us at The Cattle National Bank and Trust Company it is personal……it is personal in the relationships that we build with our customers and the communities we serve.
+For us at Cattle Bank & Trust it is personal……it is personal in the relationships that we build with our customers and the communities we serve.

-The Cattle National Bank & Trust is customer driven – focused on providing a superior level of service and a comprehensive line of financial products.
+Cattle Bank & Trust is customer driven – focused on providing a superior level of service and a comprehensive line of financial products.
 We are dedicated to providing leadership and supporting the long-term economic growth of our customers, communities, employees and shareholders.

 OUR CORE VALUES